What are Conspiracy Theories and How Do They Work? – An Essay on Conspiracy Theories, Conspiracy Thinking, and Finding the Truth

 Examples of Conspiracy Theories and Conspiracy Thinking

-Good examples of a conspiracy theories are the theories surrounding the death of Elvis (the event).
+For a “fun” example of a conspiracy theory, let’s consider a fabricated theory surrounding the death of Elvis (the event).

 Who killed Kennedy?
 There are so many candidates for the “who killed Kennedy” question that it is near impossible to answer.
-I’ve heard many reasonable theories, and sifting through youtube for this is entertaining, but the problem is “we don’t know for sure, we don’t have all the facts”.
+I’ve heard many reasonable theories, and sifting through youtube for this is entertaining, but the problem is “we don’t know for sure, we don’t have all the facts.”
 Thus, if I decide it was the solid south, I now have a bias against them for this and will treat them “as if”.
 This is unfair to them, and a disservice to me.
-This is “the problem”.
+This is one of many problems that arises from conspiracy thinking.

 Why Do Conspiracy Theories Form?